Sansi/terms/en-us/index.md

 4.2.2.
 Any behavior breaking or attempting to break the network security will not occur, including use of technical or other measures to destroy or disturb the website of SANSI or other users;

 4.2.3.
-You will use the services of SANSI website according to the Service Terms;

-If you violate the above guarantees, SANSI has the right to delete information, or suspend or terminate the service according to the Service Terms, and also has the right to freeze or cancel partial or all the functions of your account.
+You will use the services of SANSI website according to the Service Terms, if you violate the above guarantees, SANSI is entitled to delete information, or suspend or terminate the service according to the Service Terms, and also is entitled to freeze or cancel partial or all the functions of your account.

 4.3 For some of the services involved in this website, it is necessary for you to sign separate agreements with SANSI, and you must fulfill all your obligations strictly in accordance with the signed agreements, otherwise you will no longer be able to enjoy the services and products provided by SANSI.